yumengliao/hw0/README.md

     Last login: Wed Aug 19 04:28:23 2015 from columbia.edu
     eugenewu@ewutest:~$

+**Setup the OS**

-**Setup the OS**: ensure the following packages are available using the Ubuntu package management tool _apt-get_.
+Ensure the following packages are available using the Ubuntu package management tool _apt-get_.

 To install a package, type: